truenas/middleware/docs/userguide/index.rst

 When using a keytab, it is recommended to create and use a less privileged account for performing the required LDAP queries as the password for that account will be stored in the FreeNAS® configuration database.
-Create this account on the domain controller, then input that account name and its associated password into the *Domain Account Name* and
-*Domain Account Password* fields in the screen shown in Figure 9.1a.
+Create this account on the domain controller, then input that account name and its associated password into the "Domain Account Name" and "Domain Account Password" fields in the screen shown in Figure 9.1a.

 The keytab itself can be created on a Windows system using these commands::